 In Jarmusch’s most approachable film (although, I might add, not an inherently less deceptive film in comparison to his other offerings), a cryptic “you have a son message” from an unknown mother sets once-ladies’-man Don Johnston (Bill Murray) on a laconic, anti-roadtrip for a purpose that is an unsolvable riddle.
 Ostensibly, he aims to reconnect with any or all of four potential mothers for the child, although the journey is as applicably a haphazard last-ditch effort to will a sort of spirit into a man who is now little more than a pallid, hollow totem on a couch that serves as monument to his lothario-turned-lethargic existence.
 Beckoned to leave by an animated amateur sleuth of a neighbor, gamely played by Jeffrey Wright in stark contrast to Murray’s diffuse, laconic turn as the center of an inimitably droll film, Johnston drifts about on a tentative trip into the existential void of his past and, potentially, his future.

 Which is, perhaps, a great deal more pretentious in concept than in expression, but Jarmusch’s lingering, down-tuned vision of trying to see life anew, only to slip back into preconceptions and social stagnancy, evokes a particularly narcotic form of miasma that remains decidedly on the less-cloying side of miserabilism.
-Broken Flowers avoids the threat of prefabricated depression via its continually unbalanced tonal fluctuation, whispering flickers of mood-slippage and folding astringent comedy in with loneliness.
+Broken Flowers avoids the threat of prefabricated depression via its continually unbalanced tonal fluctuation, folding astringent comedy in with loneliness.
 Jarmusch’s film isn’t nearly as stylistically challenging or vivacious as his earliest forays into the bedlam of life, nor is it as slitheringly grave and chilly as his later The Limits of Control and Only Lovers Left Alive.
 But in place of these more studious cinematic playthings lives a breathy, open-ended motion picture, as carefully, surreptitiously inscribed with cavernous, uninhabited space as an Antonioni picture and no less mournful in its vision of people totally unaware of their own loneliness.

 Unlike, say, Lost in Translation, likely the most prodigiously awarded Bill-Murray-searches-for-his-soul picture of the modern era (an overplayed but fair sub-genre; Murray invokes unfeeling, laissez-faire internal rot like few actors), Broken Flowers doesn’t rest its claim as easily on broken gender relations.
 The women that Murray’s character meets are frail souls, but the film carefully evolves from a study in broken ladies who ought to have found a man in Johnston, emerging instead as a question mark about what little warmth Johnston can see in the complicated women he bedded and fled.
 Women come and go, and Murray’s failed, unsympathetic attempts to find refuge in them, and overcome his insular vision of the world to envision women as more than passive objects left by the wayside, stays the same.